How to Become a Hospital Administrator - Requirements & Steps

 Finally, electives in a foreign language, physical education, and personal wellness are also recommended to set a person up for success at this early stage.

-Step 2: Obtain a bachelor’s degree in healthcare administration, business, or clinical discipline (four years)
+Step 2: Obtain a bachelor’s degree in healthcare administration, business, or a clinical discipline (four years).

 Students need an advanced degree to become hospital administrators; however, they must obtain an undergraduate degree.
 It doesn’t necessarily have to be healthcare-related; one could have a strong background in business, for example.

-Students may benefit from pursuing a master of healthcare administration or a healthcare MBA to become a hospital administrator.
+Students may benefit from pursuing a master of healthcare administration or a healthcare MBA to become hospital administrators.
 Fortunately, several online programs are available, including options that do not require work experience.

 Arizona State University’s online master’s program in international health management is offered in partnership with the University of New South Wales in Sydney, Australia.
-This program will expose students to international perspectives on health systems through this PLuS Alliance and complete online courses from UNSW and ASU.
-The program also allows students to specialize in one of the following four available specializations: hospital management; health informatics; health economics; and quality improvement in health care.
+Through this PLuS Alliance, students will be exposed to international perspectives on health systems and complete online courses from UNSW and ASU.
+The program also allows students to specialize in one of the following four available specializations: hospital management, health informatics, health economics, or quality improvement in healthcare.

 Admission requirements include a bachelor’s or master’s degree from a regionally accredited university or college in a related field, a minimum cumulative grade point average of 3.0, a graduate admission application, a personal statement, official transcripts, a current resume, and three letters of recommendation.
 Proof of English proficiency is required of students whose native language is not English.